wislon/xamarin-bluetooth-toggle-widget/README.md

 xamarin-bluetooth-toggle-widget
 ===============================

-Enabling/disabling Bluetooth with a widget (how to)
+How to enable/disable Bluetooth with a Xamarin widget.
+This is a work in progress.